ballast-dev/sinkd/README.md

 ## What about [rclone](https://rclone.org/)?

+`rclone` is a fantastic application written in [Go](https://golang.org/).
+By using APIs from big cloud data providers `rclone` allows users to access their data in a truly ergonomic ways.

-`rclone` is a fantastic application written in [Go](https://golang.org/). `sinkd` is written in [Rust](https://www.rust-lang.org) which is superior to **Go** in many ways.
-Also the goal of `rclone` is to use cloud data providers from the command line.
-The goal of `sinkd` is to **not** to use any cloud provider and keep everything _in house_.
+`sinkd` is written in [Rust](https://www.rust-lang.org) which is superior to **Go** in many ways.
+The goal of `sinkd` is to **not** to use any cloud provider and keep everything _local_.
 If the user wishes to allow access to the web that will be allowed but not enabled by default.

 ### Future - Feature Enhancements